DennisSchulmeister/MiniClavier/puredata/README.md

 ------------------------

 The sub-directories contain abstractions, that have been developed for this synthesizer, but can actually be used in any PD project.
-All resonable effort has been done to make them as well-behaved and isolated as possible.
+All reasonable effort has been done to make them as well-behaved and isolated as possible.

- * `utils`: Small utilities (each file is separate from the others)
+ * `utils`: Small utilities (each file is separate from the others).
+See [README there](./utils/README.md) for a description of each abstraction.

  * `chorus`: A simple stereo chorus/flanger effect

  * `envgen`: Envelope generator with unlimited breakpoints for attack and release

  * `voice_allocator`: What PD's `[poly]` should have been but never was.
-A propper voice allocator that is easy to use, easy to debug (look at the data subpatch to see what's going on), and most importantly handles sustain and sustenuto pedals, and retriggers already playing notes instead of doubling them.
+A proper voice allocator that is easy to use, easy to debug (look at the data sub-patch to see what's going on), and most importantly handles sustain and sustenuto pedals, and re-triggers already playing notes instead of doubling them.

+Documentation for each abstraction is contained in the top-left corner of each `*.pd` file.

 More to come
 ------------